-Inside the conservative networks backing anti-quarantine protests
+The anti-quarantine protests seem spontaneous.
+But behind the scenes, a powerful network is helping.

 The Convention of States project launched in 2015 with a high-dollar donation from the family foundation of Robert Mercer, a billionaire hedge fund manager and Republican patron.
 It boasts past support from two members of the Trump administration — Ken Cuccinelli, acting director of U.S. Citizenship and Immigration Services, and Ben Carson, secretary of housing and urban development.

 It also trumpets a prior endorsement from Ron DeSantis, the Republican governor of Florida and a close Trump ally who is pursuing an aggressive plan to reopen his state’s economy.
-Cuccinelli, Carson and DeSantis did not respond to requests for comment.
+A spokesman for Carson declined to comment.
+Cuccinelli and DeSantis did not respond to requests for comment.

 The initiative, aimed at curtailing federal power, is now leveraging its sweeping national network and digital arsenal to help stitch together scattered demonstrations across the country, making opposition to stay-at-home orders appear more widespread than is suggested by polling.